See our Dark to White Kitchen Remodel Before and After!

 This shaker style is also easier to clean because it doesn’t have a lot of molding detail on it!
 It’s simple but chic and very on trend right now.

-We chose PVC doors instead of thermofoil because they last longer, are easier to care for and are more durable to heat and steam.
+We chose PVC doors instead of thermofoil ( which is a flexible vinyl material that is applied by heating the vinyl then molding it over medium-density fiberboard (MDF) or engineered wood) because PVC doors last longer, are easier to care for and are more durable to heat and steam.

 Thermofoil doors can split and the thermofoil material can peel off.